TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-deploymentandregistration-deployquestions.md

 ## **Recommended Steps**

 1. Review [datacenter integration considerations for Azure Stack integrated systems](https://docs.microsoft.com/azure/azure-stack/azure-stack-datacenter-integration)
-1. Use the [Azure Stack capacity planner spreadsheet](https://docs.microsoft.com/azure/azure-stack/capacity-planning-spreadsheet) to help you make informed decisions with respect to planning capacity
+2. Use the [Azure Stack capacity planner spreadsheet](https://docs.microsoft.com/azure/azure-stack/capacity-planning-spreadsheet) to help you make informed decisions with respect to planning capacity
-1. Discuss with your Azure Stack hardware vendor while collecting pre-deployment information
+3. Discuss with your Azure Stack hardware vendor while collecting pre-deployment information
-1. Review the worksheets contained in the planner and use your scenario details to match the system configurations being considered for use or purchase
+4. Review the worksheets contained in the planner and use your scenario details to match the system configurations being considered for use or purchase
+5. You can [configure multi-tenancy on Azure Stack](https://docs.microsoft.com/azure-stack/operator/azure-stack-enable-multitenancy) to allow users from multiple Azure Active Directory (Azure AD) tenants to use services on Azure Stack

 ## **Recommended Documents**